Anjar, a city where history whispers in the wind.

 Language:

 Anjar is a city in the Kutch district of Gujarat, India.
-The most commonly spoken language in Anjar is Gujarati, the official language of the state.
-Gujarati is an Indo-Aryan language derived from Sanskrit.
-Hindi, the national language of India, is also widely understood and spoken.
-English, being a significant language for business and education in India, is understood by a considerable population.
+The most commonly spoken language here is Gujarati, which is the official language of the state.
+Hindi, India's national language, is also widely understood and spoken.
+English is used for official and business purposes, and a small portion of the population may also speak Kutchi, a regional language.